CokePokes/libnotifications/README.md

 `Requires iOS10+`

-This must be used in a process with privileges.
+This library can be used in a process or a tweak.
 You can set up a rocketbootstrap server in SpringBoard if you're using in a sandboxed process & run this code there.

 How to use in your tweak: